home-assistant-libs/pytradfri/README.md

 For asynchronous functionality please install tinydtls and the tinydtls branch for aiocoap using [this script.](script/install-aiocoap.sh).

+Security best practice is to not store the security code that is printed on the gateway permanently in your application.
+Please always use the PSK when communicating with the gateway.

 ## 2. Stand-alone use (command-line interface)
 ![Screenshot of command line interface](./docs/pytradfri_cli.png)